khanh245/MarkdownBlog/README.md

 # MarkdownBlog
-A blog that uses markdown text to make posts.
+A blog that uses markdown files to make posts.

 ##### The MIT License (MIT)